Choose a college

-At WGU, the student experience is designed to meet your needsso you won’t have to choose between work, family, or school.
+At WGU, the student experience is designed to meet your needs—so you won’t have to choose among work, family, and school.

 Some aspects of your WGU student experience will be quite similar to what you’d expect at any college.
 You’ll study, write papers, complete assignments, and take tests.
 You’ll interact with your fellow students and faculty (although at a distance rather than in classroom).
 Other aspects are quite different.

 We don’t ask you to accumulate credit hours; we ask you to develop competence—proof that you understand concepts and can translate this understanding into usable knowledge and skills.

 There are many advantages to this approach.
 Here are a couple:

 Often, we find that adult students like you have already developed many of the competencies you need for degree completion.
 So instead of making you attend classes, we ask you to prove your knowledge through assessments.
 Here are some examples of assessments from various programs: